golincode/sharepoint-oauth-app-client/README.md

 - [SPUser](docs/SPUser.md)

 ## Troubleshooting
-Check for common issues with the library and how to [solve them](docs/Troubleshooting.md)
+Check for common library issues and how to [solve them](docs/Troubleshooting.md)

 ## Warning
 Until a major version of the library gets released, the API may **change**!